softdevteam/mattermost-github-integration/README.md

 }
 ```

+Start the server with `python server.py`.

+### Webhooks
 GitHub messages can be delegated to different Mattermost hooks.
 The order is as
+follows:
-follows.
-First try to find a hook for the repositories full name.
-If that
+- First try to find a hook for the repositories full name.
-fails, try to find a hook for the organisation name.
-Otherwise use the default
+- If that fails, try to find a hook for the organisation name.
-hook.
+- Otherwise use the default hook.

 Repositories can be blacklisted by setting them to `None` instead of
 `(url, channel)`.

+### Ignore actions
-Specific Github events can be ignored by using the optional
-`GITHUB_IGNORE_ACTIONS`.
-In the above example `label` and `assign` events for
+Specific Github events can be ignored by adding `GITHUB_IGNORE_ACTIONS` to `config.py`.
+In the example above `labeled` and `assigned` events for
-issue are ignored, while `open` and `close` events will continue to show
+issues are ignored, while `opened`, `closed`, etc. events will continue to show
 up on Mattermost.

+### Server settings
 The server is listening by default on address `0.0.0.0`, port `5000`, and
 using `/` as base route.
 Make sure to point your Github webhooks to `http://yourdomain.org:5000/`.